 Here’s how they do it: you can do it yourself, it’s just going to be more work, so I don’t mind paying the $10.
 They buy an actual, refundable ticket in your name.

 Ideally, you book it shortly before you need it for immigration – you go through immigration & then they refund the ticket which was bought in your name.
 So, the $10 isn’t for the actual ticket, but for the service.
 You can choose between return flight tickets that are either valid for 24 or 48 hours.

-5. Book The Hotel – if you’re using a guide, it’s very easy because there you will already see a ton of recommended hotels to choose from.
+5. Book The Hotel – if you’re using my Interactive Thailand guide, it’s very easy because there you will already see a ton of recommended hotels to choose from.